mwidjaja1/3pfl/README.md

 - -4 Base Points: Emergencies (that must be addressed or will result in grave danger), TOS, and/or Legal Violations.
   - This is exempt from the standard 24 hour/3 captains requirement.

-**Penalty Escalation**:
+**Penalty Escalation:**
-- For each additional rule violation deemed worthy of a penalty, the base penalty is increased by +1 Point relative to the player's previous penalty level for a prior offense.
+- For each additional rule violation deemed worthy of a penalty, the base penalty is increased by +1 Point relative to the player's previous base penalty within the past year.
-- If a player leaves the team and returns, they inherit how many negative points they had at the time they left.
+- If a former player left the team with a penalty, if they return, they'll inherit their penalty from the time they left.

 ## 2. Promotions Guidelines 📈